• Frequently Asked Questions from Parents

 Our night service typically starts at 10 pm and ends the next morning around 7 am.
 Within this time frame we can take over the last feed of the evening and the first feed the next day.
 You will already have had an initial intake with Nannies at Night.
 On the first night the nanny will arrive half an hour early so there is time for her to settle in and for you to explain things.
 Then you either go to bed or leave the house, and the nanny takes over the care of your child.
 This includes feeding, changing nappies, comforting, cradling, rocking, putting your child to bed and settling her if she wakes up again.
 If you prefer, the nanny can always start earlier or end later.
 Regardless of your preferred start and end time, the shift will always be a minimum of nine hours.
 The next morning the nanny will transfer the care of your baby or child back to you and update you on how the night went.

-We totally understand – your child is your most precious possession!
-Our nannies take their work very seriously, act with the utmost care and pay dedicated attention to your child’s specific needs.
-We stay in close touch with both the parents and our nannies.
-We also have high standards when it comes to recruiting our nannies and take extreme care before admitting someone to our ranks.
-We’ve learned from experience that a personal meet-and-greet with the family is not only a pleasant experience but also removes any lingering doubts.
-Some parents tell us the first night was a bit tricky to get through.
-But after that, their concerns go out the window and they feel 100% comfortable with Nannies at Night.
+We totally understand your concern!
+We screen our nannies thoroughly.
+They take their job extremely seriously, act with the utmost care and are dedicated to your child’s specific needs.
+We stay in close contact with the parents and our nannies.
+A personal meet-and-greet with the family is not only a pleasant experience, it also takes away any doubts.
+Some parents found the first night a bit challenging to get through, but after that, they feel 100% comfortable with Nannies at Night.

 What does the nanny need during a night shift

 During the intake, we explore the best place for your baby/child and nanny for the night.
-If the baby still needs multiple feeds per night, it is practical to have everything ready in advance and close to the baby’s room.
-The nanny needs a place to sleep, preferably as close to the baby/child as possible so she can be there quickly and make the least noise for the parents.
-This may be in the baby’s room, in a spare bedroom or in the living room.
+If the baby needs multiple feeds per night, it 's practical to have everything ready in advance and close to the baby’s room.
+The nanny needs a place to sleep as close to the baby/child as possible, so she can respond quickly without waking the parents.
+This may be in the baby’s room, a spare bedroom or the living room.

-How will I manage to sleep when I hear my child cry?
+How can I sleep when I hear my child cry?

-We get this question a lot.
-From experience, we can say that once parents have decided to put their trust into us and the nanny, they may briefly wake up from the sound of crying during the night … only to roll over and go back to sleep, safe in the knowledge that someone is giving their child the care and attention she deserves.
-The initial night may not be as easy as subsequent ones and we understand this all too well – which is why we and the nanny invest the extra time to help parents feel at ease.
+We often get this question.
+From experience, we can say that once parents have decided to put their trust in us and the nanny, they may briefly wake up from the sound of crying… only to roll over and go back to sleep.
+It feels safe to know that someone is giving their child the care and attention she needs.
+The first night may not be as easy as subsequent ones and we understand this all too well – which is why we and the nanny invest the extra time to help parents feel at ease.

 How does the first night go?

-It’s natural and healthy to feel a little tense on the first night.
-That’s why the nanny will take the time to help you feel at ease.
-She will arrive half an hour earlier to learn how the household runs and discuss the care your child needs.
-And in the morning, she will take the time to tell you how the night went.
-It’s quite special to be entrusted by a family in their own home with their most precious possession – their baby!
+As you may feel a little tense on the first night, the nanny will take the time to help you feel at ease.
+She'll arrive half an hour early to learn how the household runs and to discuss the care your child needs.
+In the morning, she'll take the time to tell you how the night went.
+It’s very special to be entrusted by a family in their own home with their most precious person in the world – their baby!

 Does the nanny stay awake all night or does she sleep?

-Our nannies sleep when the baby or child sleeps.
-This is why she needs a place to sleep.
-It doesn’t have to be anything fancy; a simple bed, couch or air mattress will do.
-As long as she can be as close to the baby/child as possible, or with a baby phone.
+Our nannies sleep when the baby sleeps.
+This is why she needs a place to sleep: a simple bed, couch or air mattress - as close to the baby/child as possible.
+If she is not in the same room a the baby, she'll need a baby phone.

 What are your nannies’ qualifications and how do you vet them?

 We personally screen our nannies through an extensive interview process.
-This allows us to get to know the candidate, thoroughly assess their experience and motivation and ensure that they meet our minimum requirements.
+We get to know the candidates, thoroughly assess their experience and motivation and ensure that they meet our minimum requirements.
 Our nannies:

 • Are at least 21 years old